What is the Lymphatic System?

 MLD and children

 Children are welcome to have MLD treatments.
-These tend to be shorter time than for adults, and can help a range of problems from glue-ear, to run down immune systems, downs syndrome and constipation.
+These tend to be shorter time than for adults, and can help a range of problems from glue-ear, sinus infections to run down immune systems, downs syndrome, constipation and lymphedema.
+(Yes, sadly children get this too).

 MLD and general health conditions

 Although there is no scientific evidence for the immunological benefits of MLD, it is well known from experience that MLD reinforces the body's own mechanisms for resisting illness.
-The lymph nodes are part of the lymphatic system and they filter the lymph on its journey back to the heart.
-Because of this Lymphatic Therapy has an effect on the immunological defenses of the body, thus a by-product of this can be a stronger immune system.
+The lymph nodes are just a part of the lymphatic system and they filter the lymph on its journey back to the heart.
+Because of this, Lymphatic therapy has an effect on the immunological defenses of the body, thus a by-product of this can be a stronger immune system.
 This is very helpful when people are run down, for example after a major illness or stress

 Contraindications of MLD